Shah Mir

 Shamsu'd-Din Shah Mir (c.
 1300 – 6 July 1342), also known simply as Shah Mir or Shah Mirza, was the second Sultan of Kashmir and founder of the Shah Mir dynasty.
 Shah Mir is believed to have come to Kashmir during the rule of Suhadeva, where he rose to prominence.
 After the death of Suhadeva and his brother, Udayanadeva, Shah Mir proposed marriage to the reigning queen, Kota Rani.
 She refused and continued her rule for five months till 1339, appointing Bhutta Bhikshana as prime minister.
 After the death of Kota Rani, Shah Mir established his own kingship, founding the Shah Mir dynasty in 1339, which lasted till 1561.

 Origin

-Modern scholarship differ on the origin of Shah Mir.
-However, most modern historians generally accept that Shah Mir was from Swat in Dardistan.
+Modern scholarship differ on the origins of Shah Mir.
+However, modern historians generally accept that Shah Mir was from Swāt in Dardistan.
 Some accounts trace his descent from the rulers of Swāt.
 (Note: The chronicles include those of Tahir, Haidar Malik, Rafiu'd Din Ahmad and Muhammad A'azam.)

-Some scholars state that Shah Mir arrived from the Panjgabbar valley (Panchagahvara), which was populated by Khasa people, and so ascribe a Khasa ethnicity to Shah Mir.
+Some scholars state that Shah Mir arrived from the Panjgabbar Valley (Panchagahvara), which was populated by Khasa people, and so ascribe a Khasa ethnicity to Shah Mir.

-Andre Wink puts forward the opinion that Shah Mir was possibly of Afghan, Turk, or even Tibetan origin.
 Encyclopaedia of Islam (second edition) suggests a possible Turkish origins.
-However, A.Q.
+Andre Wink puts forward the opinion that Shah Mir was possibly of Afghan, Qarauna Turk, or even Tibetan origin, while A.Q.
 Rafiqi believes that Shah Mir was a descendant of Turkish or Persian immigrants to Swat.
-Some scholars state that Shah Mir arrived from the Panjgabbar valley (Panchagahvara), which was populated by Khasa people, and so ascribe a Khāsa ethnicity to Shah Mir.
-It has also been suggested that he belonged to a family from Swat which accompanied the sage Mir Sayyid Ali Hamadani and were associated to the Kubrawiya, a Sufi group in Kashmir.